big-unibo/llm4dfm-develop/README.md

 `./pipeline/automatic-run.sh 1 sql v3 4 1`

 Output:
 Generate one output file for each run on each file as described before.

+*Not fully working yet* - Additionally, a csv file `outputs/automatic_run/output.csv` is enriched with run configurations, output and metrics.